rivkacal/MD_repo/README_simulation_execution.md

 - 71 ???? holds temperature? | appears in ss.f (closed),
 - 91 is 'time.dat' (time for all simulation) | appears in int.f
 - 93 is TrajDist file |	appears in ss.f,int.f
+- 98 is ?? dihedrals staff | appears in phi.f
 - 99 is EnergyTot | appears in ss.f,int.f (integrate)
 - 999 is 'timeleft.dat' (remaining for aimulation after first integartion) | appears in int.f (opens, closed)